FranchuFranchu/hvm-os/README.md

 ## Running

-`make qemu` should do the trick in GNU/Linux systems.
+`make qemu` in `kernel` should do the trick in GNU/Linux systems.
 You might have to install a few packages.
 Furthermore, there's a prebuilt UEFI image in `main.img` which you can just place into an USB stick and run.
 (SECURITY ADVICE: DO NOT EXECUTE RANDOM FILES YOU FIND ON THE INTERNET, MUCH LESS PUT THEM INTO USB STICKS.)

 ## TO-DO list

 - [ ] Kernel implementation
-  - [ ] Basic inet implementation
+  - [X] Basic inet implementation
     - [X] Memory allocation
     - [X] Redex pushing/popping
     - [X] Annihilation/Commutation interactions